-African-American children were placed in out of home care at a rate over 3.1 times higher than white children
+African-American children were placed in out of home care at a rate over 3.1 times higher than white children for the same offenses.

-Children identified as two or more races were placed in out of home care at a rate 4.8 times higher than white children
+Children identified as two or more races were placed in out of home care at a rate 4.8 times higher than white children for the same offenses.

 In Minnesota, disparities have been shown to exist at EVERY decision point of the child protection process.

 1) Reporting: African American children were over five times as likely to be the subject of a neglect report